 Over the last couple of weeks or so the Connect More events (#ConnectMore17) have been taking place across the UK.
-This year’s events focussed on the digital capabilities that every practitioner, teacher, librarian and adviser in UK higher and further education needs.
+This year’s events focused on the digital capabilities that every practitioner, teacher, librarian and adviser in UK higher and further education needs.

 One recurring thread running through Connect More is ensuring that digital is fully embedded into the curriculum.
 This posed a number of key questions, such as:-